 I also had the pleasure of meeting with the Director of the Grand River Employment and Training (GREAT) Centre.
 We discussed awareness and understanding Indigenous Peoples as well as the challenges of the day-to-day life of Indigenous People on the reservation.

-Indigenous Peoples are very proud of the rich diversity of Indigenous cultures that have existed for over 1,000 generations.
-Protecting the survival of their band’s/nation’s Indigenous cultures, traditions, and ways of life is a powerful core value of Indigenous Peoples.
+Indigenous Peoples are very proud of the rich diversity of Indigenous band cultures that have existed for over 1,000 generations.
+The survival of their band’s/nation’s Indigenous cultures, traditions, and ways of life is a powerful core value of Indigenous Peoples.

-Despite this past history, Indigenous Peoples today want to primarily focus on the present and the future so as to achieve an engaging, trusting, and lasting positive relationship with non-Indigenous Peoples.
+Despite the past history between Indigenous Peoples and non-Indigenous people, Indigenous Peoples want to primarily focus on the future so as to build an engaging, trusting, and lasting positive relationship with non-Indigenous Peoples.

 Inclusion of Indigenous/Native American Peoples In The Workplace has been designed and developed to help clients achieve that engaging, trusting, and lasting positive relationship in an organization.

-For a complimentary discussion on how I might assist you, please go to the Contact Bill tab of this website; or send me an e-mail at firstname.lastname@example.org; or call me at 905-599-6365.
+For a complimentary discussion on how I might assist you, please click on the website’s blue box showing “Book a complimentary 15-minute consultation with Bill“; or go to the Contact Bill tab of this website; or send me an e-mail at email@example.com; or call me at (1) 905-599-6365.

 I’ll do my best to respond to you before the end of the business day.